Kevin D. Richardson

 Biography

-Kevin Richardson is 1/5th of the Exonerated Five (also known as the Central Park Five).
-Kevin and his other four brothers were given the name of the Central Park Five, after a jogger was brutally raped and found in the park left for dead.
-They were tried and convicted of crimes they did not commit.
-In 2002, the case was overturnedSince then, they have strived to restore their lives back together.
+Kevin D. Richardson is one of the Exonerated Five (also known as the Central Park Five).
+He and the other four young men were wrongfully accused, tried, and convicted after a jogger was brutally assaulted in Central Park.
+In 2002, their convictions were overturned, and since then, they have worked to rebuild their lives and seek justice.

-In 2021, Kevin was presented with an Honorary Bachelor’s Degree in Fine Arts (he loved playing the trumpet as a youth) from Syracuse University, becoming the first ever in the school's 150 years to be honored in this way.
+In 2021, he was awarded an Honorary Bachelor’s Degree in Fine Arts from Syracuse University—becoming the first person in the school’s 150-year history to receive this distinction.

 Speech Topics